StringEpsilon/ThunkBot_Suggestions/README.md

 4) The bot logs [exceptions](https://en.wikipedia.org/wiki/Exception_handling) that occur during event handling and command execution.
 I keep user related information out of these logs to the best of my ability.

 Note: Number 1 and 2 are strictly separated.
 The bot does not keep track of how many times each user used a specific command.

+### Privacy and  `!census`

+The `!census` command (admin only) iterates through each member of the discord server and counts the assigned roles.
+This information is available to any user of the server anyway.
+ThunkBot does not keep any additional records.